-Ladies and gentlemen, I may need to acknowledge something and slightly in a very small way apologize.
+Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 I asked the staff mere moments ago if in the previous hour I sounded distracted.

-Now they knew I was distracted because they could see it.
+Now, they knew I was distracted because they could see it.

 So I asked, did I sound distracted?

-Which makes me mad because that means that my professionalism did not carry me through the day.
+The first hour was okay, but the second hour you sounded distracted, which makes me mad because that means that my professionalism did not carry me through the day.

-I have had a it's taking me about 90 seconds to print one page of paper today.
+I have had a, it's taking me about 90 seconds to print one page of paper today.

-Uh and the printer shut down for a whole 20 minutes.
+And the printer shut down for a whole 20 minutes.

 We've been working trying to get it fixed while I've been doing the program.